Sheila Oliver, New Jersey's lieutenant governor and a prominent Black leader, dies at 71

 Murphy’s office announced on July 31 that Oliver was admitted to Cooperman Barnabas Medical Center in Livingston with an undisclosed medical condition.
 The governor’s office declined to elaborate.

-Her family’s statement remembered her as “also our cherished daughter, sister, aunt, friend, and hero.”
+Her family’s statement remembered her as “our cherished daughter, sister, aunt, friend, and hero.”

 Oliver served in the Assembly since 2004 and was on the Essex County board of chosen freeholders from 1996 to 1999.
 Born and raised in Newark, she earned a sociology degree from Pennsylvania’s Lincoln University.